nleanba/typst-marginalia/lib.typ

   /// Minimal vertical distance between notes and to wide blocks.
   /// -> length
   clearance: 8pt,
-  /// Disallow note icons hanging into the whitespace.
+  /// Disallow note markers hanging into the whitespace.
   /// -> boolean
   flush-numbers: false,
   /// Function or `numbering`-string to generate the note markers from the `notecounter`.